Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/README.md

 ## Purpose

 The goal of this package is to simplify the process for calculating CCBHC measurements for all CCBHCs.
-Here's how it works, using the DEP-REM-6 as an example:
+It does this by taking in all the relevant data for a measurement and outputing whether the data meets the measurements' criteria.
+Here's the DEP-REM-6 as an example:
 ![simple example of how the package works](https://github.com/Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/blob/main/ccbhc_measurements/diagrams/Simple%20CCBHC_Measurements%20Example.png?raw=true)
 [Click here for the more detailed DEP-REM-6 example pdf][Dep Rem 6 Diagram]